jaantollander/masters-thesis/content/30_monitoring.md

 ## Entry resets
-If Jobstats has not updated the statistics of an entry within the *cleanup interval*, it removes the entry, referred to as *reset*.
+If Jobstats has not updated the statistics of an entry within the *cleanup interval*, that is, if the snapshot time is older than the cleanup interval, it removes the entry.
-That is if the snapshot time is older than the cleanup interval.
+We refer to the removal as *entry reset*.
 We can specify the cleanup interval in the configuration using the `job_cleanup_interval` parameter.
 The default cleanup interval is 10 minutes.